insha-py/3D-reconstruction-capstone/README.md

 - **`homography_checkerboard.py`**
   Detects checkerboard corners, computes homographies using both DLT and OpenCV, and visualizes the planar alignment.

-Place your images in the `img_stereo/` and `img_homo/` folders before running the scripts.
+Place your images in the `img_homo/` folder before running the scripts.
 Each script prints numerical results to the console and saves output files when needed.

 This work forms the basis for my thesis, where I plan to continue exploring stereo reconstruction, planar geometry, and camera pose recovery.